In the last video, you made both characters talk, but they talk at the same time.

 But Malik doesn't wait for Isabel.

-Make sure to test your code often so you catch bugs early!
+Make sure to test your code often so you can catch bugs early!

 To make the characters wait their turn to talk, add the same code to Malik that you added to Isabel.